So, you’re in debt.

 Now that you know exactly where you stand, the next step is to create a plan of action to consolidate, simplify and overall reduce your debt.
 Whether you make the plan yourself or enlist the help of a debt consolidation agency, a debt management plan will help you stay on track and prevent you from getting overwhelmed.
 Debt management plans are offered by both for-profit and non-profit credit counseling agencies.
 These plans often consolidate your debt into a single payment to keep up with each month and also allow you to pay less in interest.
 Before committing to a plan, make sure you do your homework to determine which plan is right for you.

 After you’ve created a debt management plan that best suits your type of debt, the next step is to contact your creditors and lenders to see if you can improve the terms on your debt.
-When you speak to the customer service department, you may have the option to lower your interest rates or negotiate a reduced settlement on certain debts.
+When you speak to the user service department, you may have the option to lower your interest rates or negotiate a reduced settlement on certain debts.
 If most of your debt is credit card debt, consider using a balance transfer to combine your credit card debts onto one credit card.
 During this time, you may also want to consider consolidating your debts into a personal loan.
 Taking out a personal loan can be a useful tool to refinance your debt to a lower interest rate.
 Compared to a balance transfer, your repayment period is typically longer with a personal loan and your monthly payments are fixed so it can be easier to budget.

 All of these steps will have been for nothing if you don’t hold yourself accountable and follow through with your budget and repayment plan.
 Do your best to meet your repayment goals each month and remember that it’s okay if the amount you put towards paying off your debts varies each month.
 Putting some money towards your debts each month is better than contributing no money at all.
 Remember that getting out of debt is possible, but it’s never quick and easy.
 While these steps are simple, they do take work, and your progress only moves at the speed of your motivation.